kbrown15/branch_challenge/README.md

 so I'm glad I at least did that.

 Tests were written in groovy because I like how readable it is, and I have more recent familiarity with it over pure jUnit testing.
-The application code was written with test-driven design in mind, and error cases were intentionally not made to throw exceptions, and allow null object returns just because that's what I decided I wanted the code to do as I wrote the tests.
+The application code was written with test-driven design in mind, and null object returns are allowed just because that's what I decided I wanted the code to do as I wrote the tests.